microsoft/AirSim/docs/remote_control.md

 #### Vehicle seems unstable when using XBox/PS3 contoller.

-Typical gamepads are not very precise and have lot of random noise.
+Regular gamepads are not very precise and have lot of random noise.
 Most of the times you may see significant offsets as well (i.e. output is not zero when sticks are at zero).
 So this behaviour is expected.

 #### Where is RC calibration in AirSim?